-What Are the Damages You Can Recover For a Car Accident Case in PA?
+- What Damages Are Available in a Car Accident Case in Pennsylvania?

 In Pennsylvania, you can recover a long list of damages in car accident cases.
 You could collect compensation for your economic and non-economic losses.

 Before pursuing car accident damages in Pennsylvania, you should understand the laws—or hire an attorney who does.
-At Cordisco & Saile LLC, our car accident lawyers understand the state’s hybrid insurance system, and we can explain how your policy could impact the damages you can recover for a car accident case in PA.
+At Cordisco & Saile LLC, our car accident lawyers serving Bucks County, PA understand the state’s hybrid insurance system, and we can explain how your policy could impact the damages you can recover for a car accident case in PA.

 Call us at 215-642-2335 for a free consultation about your case.